ErikEJ/erikej.github.io/_posts/2021-01-11-azure-sql-advanced-deployment-part1.md

 For the password of the logical server admin (SQL login), this can be reset on each deployment, as that login should not be used under normal circumstances.

-You can set a pipeline variable to a random value by adding a task like this before your ARM deployment task (in the same `job`)
+You can set a pipeline variable to a random password value by adding a task like this before your ARM deployment task (in the same pipeline `job`)

 ```yaml
 - task: PowerShell@2